Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental

 In terms of predictions, Table \ref{rmsesim} shows the prediction RMSE and the $R^2$ considering the cases where we have three and four predictors in the models (simulation scenarios (ii) and (iii)).
 To fit BAMMIT and AMMI models we used $Q=2$.
 As stated above, the AMBARTI and AMMI models were fitted disregarding the effects of the other variables.
 Specifically, in scenario (iii), for example, there were three predictors, but the two aforementioned models disregarded the effect of the third predictor.
 The BAMMIT model clearly performed better than the other two models.
-In addition to the prediction advantage, our model stands out from RF and XGB as it can accommodate the interaction between variables, while at the same time providing estimates based on posterior distributions.
-Another highlight is that BAMMIT is able to satisfactorily explain the variability of the response variable, since the $R^2$ obtained in all scenarios was above 75\%.
+In addition to the prediction advantage, our model stands out from RF and XGB as it can provide a simpler structure for the interaction between the variables, while at the same time providing estimates based on full posterior distributions rather than point estimates.
+Our approach was better than the BFM, that includes all the possible interactions between the variables.
+Our BAMMIT model was able to satisfactorily explain the variability of the response variable, since the $R^2$ obtained in all scenarios was above 75\%.
 In a real world scenario where the data were not simulated from the BAMMIT model we might expect that the machine learning approaches would be more competitive in terms of their performance.
-However they would still not allow for clear interpretation of the interaction effects.
+However, they would still not allow for clear interpretation of the interaction effects.